How to Decorate Your Home for the 2026 New Year

 II.
 Chinese Lunar New Year

-The origins of the Chinese Lunar New Year can be traced back to the ancient "New Year's Prayer" ceremony, which was initially an activity for ancient people to worship heaven, earth, ancestors, and deities, with the purpose of praying for favorable weather, abundant harvests, and prosperity for both people and livestock in the coming year.
-Through thousands of years of development, from the "New Year's Day" of the pre-Qin period, the "First Day of the Year" of the Han Dynasty, to the "Yuanri" of the Tang and Song Dynasties, and finally to the "Spring Festival" as it was formalized in the Ming and Qing Dynasties, the Lunar New Year has gradually integrated the cultural customs of different dynasties, becoming a spiritual bond for the Chinese nation.
+The origins of the Chinese Lunar New Year can be traced back to ancient "New Year's prayer" rituals.
+Initially, these were activities where ancient people offered sacrifices to heaven, earth, ancestors, and deities, aiming to pray for favorable weather, abundant harvests, and prosperity for both people and livestock in the coming year.
+Over thousands of years of development, from the "New Year's Day" of the pre-Qin period, the "beginning of the year" in the Han Dynasty, to the "first day of the year" in the Tang and Song Dynasties, and finally the officially established "Spring Festival" in the Ming and Qing Dynasties, the Lunar New Year gradually incorporated cultural customs from different dynasties, becoming a spiritual bond for the Chinese nation.
+No matter where they are in the world, Chinese people return home on New Year's Eve to reunite with their families and celebrate the festival together.

-IV.
+III.
 New Year Creative Decoration Inspiration

-V. Zoned Decoration
+IV.
+Zoned Decoration

 1. Entryway Decoration